Nottoway people: Language

 The Nottoway language is an Iroquoian language.
 It became extinct well before 1900.
 At the time of European contact in 1650, speakers numbered only in the hundreds.
 From then until 1735, a number of colonists learned the language and acted as official interpreters for the Colony of Virginia, including Thomas Blunt, Henry Briggs, and Thomas Wynn.
-These interpreters also served the adjacent Meherrin, as well as the Nansemond, who spoke Nottoway in addition to their own Algonquian dialect of Powhatan.
+These interpreters also served the adjacent Meherrin, as well as the Nansemond, who spoke Nottoway in addition to Nansemond.
 The last two interpreters were dismissed in 1735 since the Nottoway by then were using English.

 By 1820, three elderly people still spoke Nottoway.
 In that year John Wood collected over 250-word samples from one of these, Chief Edith Turner (Nottoway, ca. 1754–1838).
 He sent them to Thomas Jefferson, who shared them with Peter Stephen Du Ponceau.
-In their correspondence, these two men quickly confirmed that the Nottoway language was of the Iroquoian family.
+In their correspondence, these two men quickly confirmed that the Nottoway language was of the Iroquoian language family.
 Several additional words, for a total of about 275, were collected by James Trezvant after 1831 and published by Albert Gallatin in 1836.

-In the early 20th century, John Napoleon Brinton Hewitt (1910) and Hoffman (1959) analyzed the Nottoway vocabulary in comparison with Tuscarora, also Iroquoian, and found them closely related.
+In the early 20th century, John Napoleon Brinton Hewitt (1910) and Hoffman (1959) analyzed the Nottoway vocabulary in comparison with Tuscarora and found them closely related.